 Your financial assessment

-Before you move into a home, you'll have a financial assessment with your HSC Trust looking at your income and capital to calculate how much you have to pay towards your home fees.
+Before you move into a home, the Trust assesses your finances.
+They look at your income and capital to calculate how much you must pay.

 Examples of income include: